Workshop participants and speakers including Hon. Speaker Mariam Jack-Denton MNA at the National Assembly of the Gambia

 Previous CPA UK activities within this programme include a workshop focused on implementing the new Standing Orders in April 2019 during which participants highlighted the legislative process as a priority issue.
 In addition to the two workshops, CPA UK previously arranged for two clerks from the Northern Ireland Assembly (NIA) to support Members and clerks of the Gambian National Assembly in reviewing the previous Standing Orders in August 2018.
 Other recent engagements include an induction programme for new NAMs in Banjul in September 2017, an evaluation and parliamentary staff training programme in May 2018, and study visits to the National Assembly for Wales and the UK Parliament for researchers and Table Office Clerks in January and July 2019 respectively.

+The full report on the Legislative Scrutiny Workshop is available here.
 Further details and reports on CPA UK activities in the Gambia are available here.